EloyB/next-js-template/README.md

 More info on the use of the components and some examples can be found [here](https://ui.shadcn.com)

+## Translations

+The template is set up with all the basics to start using translations for your pages.

+### Add a new language

+1. Find the `locales` folder in de root
+2. Create a dedicated json file for your language you want to add (ex. `en.json`)
+3. Start adding the translation keys you need (keep yourself to the convention of using uppercase letters as the key => **'KEY': 'value'**)

+**IMPORTANT:** Keep in mind that all the json files for your languages should have the same translation keys.
+If not, certain things will not be translated correctly for some languages.

+### Using the language keys in your page content

+1. Create a constant with the `useTranslation` hook (`const t = useTranslation()`)
+2. Inside of your html-tag just use the following syntax => `{t('KEY')}`

 ## Getting Started

 First, run the development server: